 Do you need to be a rebel to enjoy your cutlery?

 You don’t need to be a rebel, you can enjoy by looking at them.
 You can also enjoy yourself by eating with them, at first you might experience an uncomfortable feeling, the more you use them the more exciting it will become.

 Do you use your own cutlery?

 Yes, sometimes!
 When I first made the “Merging 1” pieces, which were made from merging chopsticks and spoons, I used them every day.
-It was unexpectedly comfortable to use them despite of their curvy form.
-Always when I finish making cutlery, I test them with my family, friends, and myself.
+It was unexpectedly comfortable to use them despite their curvy form.
+Whenever I finish making cutlery, I test them with my family, friends, and myself.
 My brother has been the most critical and helpful tester.

 What was the inspiration for your Steinbeisser series?

-It has been always, the moment of pleasure of using our hands.
+It has always been the moment of pleasure to use our hands.
 I desire to capture the moment that gives us pleasure by using our hands, and make that moment into something else.

 Describe your work in 3 words!